 Nortonville - White Plains is a very small town located in the state of Kentucky.
 With a population of 4,803 people and just one neighborhood, Nortonville - White Plains is the 90th largest community in Kentucky.

-Nortonville - White Plains is a blue-collar town, with 45.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Nortonville - White Plains, you'll notice that it is more blue-collar than most other communities in America.
+45.09% of Nortonville - White Plains’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Nortonville - White Plains is a town of professionals, construction workers and builders, and transportation and shipping workers.
-There are especially a lot of people living in Nortonville - White Plains who work in healthcare (9.84%), teaching (8.14%), and office and administrative support (6.94%).
+There are especially a lot of people living in Nortonville - White Plains who work in teaching (10.27%), healthcare (9.58%), and office and administrative support (6.96%).

 Nortonville - White Plains’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The per capita income in Nortonville - White Plains in 2022 was $28,248, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $112,992 for a family of four.
+The per capita income in Nortonville - White Plains in 2022 was $28,850, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $115,400 for a family of four.
 However, Nortonville - White Plains contains both very wealthy and poor people as well.

 The people who call Nortonville - White Plains home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nortonville - White Plains residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Nortonville - White Plains include English, Irish, German, European, and Scottish.